JenteOttie/Goose_Genomics/BeanGoose/Demography.md

 ```
 source dadi/bin/activate
 ```
-Here is an example of a Python-script to run a model of solation with asymmetrical migration.
+Here is an example of a Python-script to run a model of isolation with asymmetrical migration.
+I will test a range of different scenarios for the Bean Geese.
 ```python
 # Python-script to test demographic models using dadi.
 # Run this script in virtual environment